Today we welcome back our popular guest author, Renee Mineart.

 Again, I was making the decisions.
 I was the one on the radio directing teams along the safest route to their destination, avoiding unexploded bombs, while establishing priorities and coordinating which teams did what to meet the base’s overall objectives.
 With each war game we played, Col. Burns advised me less and less, until one day he was able to be out on the field watching the teams work, leaving me alone in the control centre running the entire operation.

 If you want your team to be a success, if you want to be able to give them a project and have the confidence that they are going to do a good job with it, then you have to allow them to make decisions.
-And they only way they are going to learn to make good decisions is by sometimes making bad ones.
-And that should be OK.
+The only way they are going to learn to make good decisions is by sometimes making bad ones and that should be OK.

 We don’t live life in a gangster movie.
 In a gangster movie, if you make a mistake, the mob boss shoots you.
 Although, today it’s more likely they’ll tweet something bad about you.
 But the point is, mob bosses don’t encourage mistakes.